voxpupuli/puppet-postfix/README.md

 Default: 'nobody'.
 Example: 'root_catch@example.com'.

+##### `chroot`
+A boolean to define if postfix should be run in a chroot jail or not.
+If not defined, '-' is used (OS dependant)
+Default: Undefined.
+Example: true

 ##### `satellite`
 A Boolean to define whether to configure postfix as a satellite relay host.
 This setting is mutually exclusive with the mta Boolean.
 Default: False.